GameHackingDotOrg/artemis-ps2-archive/Core_Launcher/README.txt

  checks or save) and hit UP+CROSS+R1.
  To trigger IOP mem dump, wait the pad is listened (avoid dumps in memcards checks or save) and hit DOWN+CROSS+R1.
+ To trigger Kernel mem dump, wait the pad is listened (avoid dumps in memcards checks or save) and hit UP+CROSS+R2.
+ To trigger ScratchPad mem dump, wait the pad is listened (avoid dumps in memcards checks or save) and hit DOWN+CROSS+R2.

- This is just a solution and can be enhanced, like performing all dumps on one combo shot, and for example dump more places like ScratchPad etc...
-Or add combos to trigger some mem values changes...
+ This is just a solution and can be enhanced, like performing all dumps on one combo shot, or add combos to trigger some mem values changes...

  The protocol used for communication with the Win32 is fairly simple, here's a pseudo code (invalid as data block is of undefined size) to help you to